 “There are no words to convey the degree to which the Waldorf School of Garden City shaped me into the person I am today.
 The experiences and education that were provided to us as students were excellent, but the community itself stands out to me more than anything.” —Alumna

 The Waldorf School of Garden City seeks best-fit candidates for admission to our School.
 We find that students who are curious about learning, internally motivated, and self-directed are most successful in our School environment.
 Admission is based on a review of many factors, including strong prior academic performance, positive teacher reports, a successful interview at our School, and the student’s ability to give something back to our School community.
-All admissions decisions are made by a committee of Waldorf administrators and faculty members who look for best-fit candidates.
+All admissions decisions are made by a committee of Waldorf administrators and faculty members.

 Complete our online application and pay the $75 application fee.

-Send the Teacher Report form to the child’s current teacher or counselor.
+Send the School Official Reccomendation Form to the child’s current teacher or counselor.
 She/he should mail the completed form to the Admissions Department.

-Send the signed Academic Records Release Form to the student’s present school or preschool if applicable.
-The school should return photocopies of the student’s complete records, including transcripts, grades and any standardized test and achievement results, special assessments and other relevant evaluation(s).
+Request that the school send copies of the student’s complete records, including transcripts, grades and any standardized test and achievement results, special assessments and other relevant evaluation(s).

 Step Three: Interview